TheMannu/AWS-Learning-Days/Day-01/project.md

 - Monitor Costs: Always be aware of the potential costs associated with running EC2 instances, even if they are small.
 - Security First: Always apply the principle of least privilege to your security groups and instances.

-### Task 1: Launching your EC2 instance
+## Task 1: Launching your EC2 instance

 In this task, you launch an EC2 instance with termination protection.
 Termination protection prevents you from accidentally terminating an EC2 instance.
-You also deploy your instance with a user data script in order to deploy a simple web server.
+You also deploy your instance with a user data script in order to deploy a simple youb server.

 1. In the AWS Management Console on the Services menu, choose EC2.
 2. In the left navigation pane, choose EC2 Dashboard to ensure that you are on the dashboard page.